OneHourGameJam/OneHourGameJam/README.md

 ## Subsequent startups

-* Only the server must be started: See **2: Start Server**
+* Only the server must be started: See **3: Start Server**

 # Common tasks

-## Registering
+## First administrator account

-Done on the website.
 The first registered account will have admin rights.

-## Adding more admins
+## Adding more administrators

 Adding or removing administrators can be done via the "Manage users" administrative menu.